kliu04/DSRI/README.md

 Please get in touch or make a issue / pull request if you find any errors/want to improve the site!

 - Incorrect computation of invariants for Ranunculoid.
+- A web framework like `Flask` or `Django` can improve the templates from just using search and replace.